 Communications is a huge focus for Generation Progress.
 Raising our voices on hot issues and teaching our generation how to effectively communicate our values is critical.
 Our communications work is divided into two primary areas, online organizing and advocacy and covering breaking news on our websites, GenProgress.org and PushBack.org.
 Our young writers have the opportunity to build their communications skills and raise the voice and stories of young people around the country.

 Interns in the communications team will be assigned one of the following roles, based on skill and interest:

-Editorial interns produce articles, blog posts, Campus Informers, and original photo essays for campusprogress.org and Pushback.
-Editorial interns assist in editing content by other contributors, as well as cover events in DC for the blog.
+Editorial interns produce articles, blog posts, and original photo essays for genprogress.org.
+Editorial interns assist in editing content by other contributors, as well as cover events in D.C. for the blog.

-Press interns compile and distribute daily Clips, assist with crafting press releases, statements, and other media advisories.
+Press interns compile and distribute daily clips and assist with crafting press releases, statements, and other media advisories.
 Press interns also help with coordinating and conducting outreach for press calls and events.

-Online Communications interns produce photos, rotators and other featured images (for use in emails, etc.) and other multimedia content for campusprogress.org and Pushback, as well as assist with the creation of infographics and execution of social media outreach.
-Photoshop experience necessary, html a plus.
+Online communications interns produce photos, rotators and other featured images (for use in emails, etc.) and other multimedia content for genprogress.org, as well as assist with the creation of infographics and execution of social media outreach.

 - Video production interns produce original, message-driven videos and cover live events.
 Video interns should be familiar with using a lighting kit, Adobe CS3 and Apple Final Cut Studio software, and innovative online distribution techniques.
 Interns should have very strong Mac-based post-production skills, experience as camera operators, and a strong interest in supporting any aspect of video production, for both original video segments and live events.
 This may include script editing, interview booking, camera set-up, camera operation, editing, transcoding, web posting, archiving and DVD authoring.